Posted on October 3, 2019

 To Customize Your LinkedIn Public Profile URL:

-Click on the words 'Edit public profile & URL' to the right of your profile photo.
+Open your LinkedIn profile and click on the words 'Edit public profile & URL' to the right of your profile photo and background banner.

 It will open up this window: